benrondeau/DevOps/README.md

 8. Automated build occurs on merge, pushed to prod server
 9. QA testing on prod.
 10. Issue closed
-11. Crate release, if necessary based on change.
+11. Create release, if necessary based on change.